yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 - (6) *User-Interacting App* natively invokes **native_callback_uri** (overriding the request's redirect_uri), providing as a parameter the redirect_uri with its response parameters.
 - (7) *Client App* loops through *Authorization Servers*, starting from the redirect_uri it received from the *User-Interacting App*.
 It calls any subsequent uri obtained as 30x redirect directive, until it reaches a location header pointing to itself (indicating its own redirect_uri).
 - (8) *Client App* exchanges code for tokens and the flow is complete.

-## Validation of native_callback_uri

-Validation of **native_callback_uri** by *User-Interacting Authorization Server* and its App is RECOMMENDED, to mitiagte open redirection attacks.

-A validating Authorization Server MAY use various mechanisms outside the scope of this document.
-For example, validation using {{OpenID.Federation}} is possible:

-* Strip url path from **native_callback_uri** (retaining the DNS domain).
-* Add the url path /.well-known/openid-federation and perform trust chain resolution.
-* Inspect Client's metadata for redirect_uri's and validate **native_callback_uri** is included.

 ## Protocol Flow {#protocol-flow}